oracle-livelabs/analytics-ai/generative-ai-agent-oda/terraform/terraform.md

 ## Task 3: Inspect Created Resources

 <!-- TODO: overhaul this task with RM schema output section-->

-1. Find Function Invoke Endpoint
+1. Find Output Variables

     In the latest Apply Job's View menu in the lower left, select **Outputs**

     ![apply output](images/apply_output.png)

-    Note down the **function_invoke_endpoint** url.
-You will need it when configuring ODA
+    * These outputs provide a set of quick reference urls to the various services you provisioned as well as key ocids you may need later

 2. List all created resources (optional)